melankorin/11ty-starter/README.md

 npm run build
 -->

-This is a simple (but complete) starter for my indie web art projects.
+This is a messy and just pretty crappy starter for my web projects!
 Made for small projects, very highly opinionated, inspired by Jekyll.
 Guaranteed to give developers a headache, but it works fine for me!

 ## Features